US ambassador to Turkey slams Ankara over staff arrest

 Istanbul, Turkey (CNN)The US ambassador to Turkey has slammed the government of President Recep Tayyip Erdogan over the arrest of a consular staff member.

-The detention last week of Turkish national Metin Topuz, who works for the US consulate in Istanbul, sparked a sudden deterioration in relations and prompted Washington to suspend all of its non-immigrant visa services in the country.
+The detention last week of Turkish national Metin Topuz, who works for the US Consulate in Istanbul, sparked a sudden deterioration in relations and prompted Washington to suspend all its non-immigrant visa services in the country.
 Ankara responded by doing the same.

 Topuz was arrested on terrorism charges, but little else is known about the allegations against him.
-US Ambassador John Bass complained Wednesday that Turkey had left the US in the dark as to why he was detained.
+US Ambassador John Bass complained Wednesday that Turkey had left the United States in the dark as to why he was detained.

 "There are ... times that our two governments do not seem to be eye to eye (on) specific aspects of our bilateral relationship.
-We are observing one of those this week as a result of actions the Turkish government took against some of our local staff," Bass said at a press conference in Ankara.
+We are observing one of those this week as a result of actions the Turkish government took against some of our local staff," Bass said at a news conference in Ankara.

 He said it was difficult to comment on Topuz's case "because again there has been no official communication from the Turkish government regarding these matters for the ostensible evidences."